giacuong333/website_jewelry/README.md

   - Database
       + MySQL (Using trigger to automatically calculate price, quantity as well as other parts) II.
 Project description
   - This website is dedicated to selling jewelry, built using the basic MVC model.
-The UI and UX, along with the website's operations, are designed to be user-friendly.III.
+The UI and UX, along with the website's operations, are designed to be user-friendly.
+III.
 Expectations in the future
   - Fix UI, UX, responsive of the admin section
   - Fix the statistic of the admin section
   - Fix the order of the admin section